-We have audited the financial statements of EPIC Acquisition Corp (the "Company"), which comprise the statement of financial position as at 30 September 2022, the statements of comprehensive income, changes in equity and cash flows for the period from 5 May 2021 (date of incorporation) through 30 September 2022, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of EPIC Acquisition Corp (the "Company"), which comprise the statement of financial position as at 30 September 2023, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 30 September 2022, and of its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 30 September 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").